patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 A reference to the image (\autoref{!Crepe}).

-McCulloch and Pitts introduced the idea of biologically inspired computing machines(neural networks), and later Rosenblatt proposed the percetron as the first model of learning with examples (supervised learning)- *McCulloch-Pitts* model of a neuron.
+McCulloch and Pitts introduced the idea of biologically inspired computing machines known as neural networks.
+Building on McCulloch and Pitts idea, Rosenblatt proposed the percetron as the first model of learning with examples (supervised learning), called the *McCulloch-Pitts* model of a neuron.
 The neural model consists of a linear combiner and a hard limiter as shown in **Figure 1**.

-A single layer neural network as described above is limited to classification of linearly separable patterns .
-In practice, beacuse a one layer neural network is a limitation, we consider neural networks with than one layer--multilayer perceptrons.
+A single layer neural network as described above, **Figure 1**, is limited to classification of linearly separable patterns.
+In practice, a one layer neural network is a limitation, and so consideration is given to neural networks with than one layer--multilayer perceptrons.
 Multilayer perceptrons are characterized by:
 * Differentiable nonlinear activation function for each neuron
 * one or more hidden layers (they are hidden from both input and output layers)